helenaazv/TaylorSwift_ErasQuiz/README.md

 ## Features (so far)

 - **Interactive Eras Selector**
-  - Expandable, animated **Eras carousel** with album artwork.
+  - Expandable, animated Eras carousel with album artwork.
-  - Smooth hover and selection effects (flex-based with scaling animations).
+  - Smooth hover and selection effects with flex-based scaling animations.
   - Each Era has its own color theme and button styling.

 - **Dynamic Start Button**